anandxkumar/gsoc_blog/content/blog/6/index.md

-So `GSoC 2021` has officially ended and I can say without a doubt that what a journey it was.
+So `GSoC 2021` has officially ended and what a journey it was.
 I recently concluded with my GSoC project, the final PR got merged and I'm quite satisfied with the outcome.

 Earlier we were able to find the time complexity of **LBL>Voigt**, **DIT>Voigt** and **DIT>FFT** (Formely known as LDM>FFT).
 On a small test replacing `np.convolve` with `scipy.signal.oaconvolve`, we were able to achieve 2 to 30 times performance boost.
 So we re-ran the benchmarks and were able to confirm this fact.
 You can see the result at [Benchmark Visualization GSoC 2021](https://anandxkumar.github.io/Benchmark_Visualization_GSoC_2021/).